SwampThingTom/AoC2022/02-RockPaperScissors/README.md

 However it went into an infinite loop when I tried to run it on my actual input.
 I pretty quickly realized that the actual input had way more than 128 games which is the most I could handle in an 8-bit register.
 Fixed it by using a zero-page address to hold a pointer to the next piece of game data and accessed it indirectly through that.

+For part 2, I simply created a new table of scores for each combination and use a zeropage pointer to specify which table to use.

 ### Tools